 Hill Country Alpacas is located near the Texas Hill Country town of Medina.
 You can find us just off Highway 16 between Kerrville and Bandera.
-Texas Highways Magazine calls Highway 16 one of the most scenic in Texas and far be it from us to argue that point.

 Hill County Alpacas is owned by Leigh and Chuck Thomas.
 We discovered alpacas while searching for a meaningful lifestyle to follow a successful corporate career and something to fill the empty nest created by our children starting their own adult lives.
 We learned about alpacas from a magazine article featuring a family experiencing a similar life-phase.
 They had found great joy and purpose in raising alpacas.
 We visited their ranch and followed up with lots of independent research, including visits to other ranches.
 We were soon hooked.
 We purchased our first alpacas in 2003.
-We love being in this business.
-And the friendships we have made along the way have made the decision to get involved with alpacas, all the more positive.

 We love Texas!

 To honor our home state, we name some of our alpaca offspring for the counties of this great state.
 For a neat interactive tool that locates each of the 254 Texas counties and the names that have been the inspiration for our alpaca herd, click on this map of Texas.